-The above solidifies our belief on why scoliosis MUST be detected at a young age and treatment should start then and there.
-The concept of “watching and waiting” to check for the development of the curvature is a thing of the past and should be put to death.
+The above solidifies our belief that scoliosis MUST be detected at a young age and treatment should start then and there.
+The concept of “watching and waiting” to check for the curvature development is a thing of the past and should be put to death.
 Any child above four to five years of age should start being treated for their condition as soon as possible.
-It is true that time can tell us if a minor spinal curvature will further develop or not.
+Time can indeed tell us if a minor spinal curvature will further develop or not.
 However, let me ask you, what happens if it does, in fact, develop?
 What happens if the slight curvature your child once had is now a major spinal curvature with the rotational forces already being induced?
 Remember, prevention is always better than cure, and the same is true for scoliosis.

 The Importance of the Three Dimensional Characteristics of Scoliosis

 The three-dimensional component that scoliosis possesses must be properly understood and thoroughly studied by every practitioner, regardless of whether they are a doctor, chiropractor, physiotherapist, or neurosurgeon, before any form of treatment is administered.
 A common mistake is a misconception that scoliosis is just two-dimensional, as many physicians fail to see the rotational aspect that comes into play.
 Exercises being prescribed then will not be helpful and, in fact, may further worsen the condition.
 Always choose your healthcare providers wisely.